 On November 13, 2019 oGoFloat celebrates 1 full year in business.
 This date marks the 1st anniversary of something special, but it’s very far from the beginning.

-August of 2015 we attended our first Float Conference.
-This was a game changer for us, and we came back mega inspired and motivated to open oGoFloat.
+August of 2015 I attended my first Float Conference.
+This was a game changer, and I came back mega inspired and motivated to open oGoFloat.
 I worked for hundreds of hours building the business plan and painting the financial picture.
 I enrolled in Bookkeeping classes and the Community Futures Business Development Program.
-We scouted commercial locations for well over a year.
-In April 2016 an opportunity arose to purchase a Samadhi float tank and we dove in!
-We set up the float tank and began hosing floats for friends and family.
+I scouted commercial locations for well over a year.
+In April 2016 an opportunity arose to purchase a Samadhi float tank and dove in!
+I began hosing floats for friends and family.

 The 2016 Float Conference was even more monumental than the previous year.
-This was the year Devon’s name was drawn as the winner of an entire float cabin!
+This was the year our name was drawn as the winner of an entire float cabin!
 No manufacturer had ever been so generous to give away a float tank, and it hasn’t happened since.
-This was a moment that dreams are made of, bigger than we could have ever imagined.
-Now we owned 2 float tanks and there was no stopping us!
-When we came home from this Float Conference we made the decision that a home based float center was better suited to our needs and budget.
+This was a moment that dreams are made of, bigger than I could have ever imagined.
+Now oGoFloat owned 2 float tanks and there was no stopping it!
+When I came home from this Float Conference I made the decision that a home based float center was better suited to oGoFloat's needs and budget.

-Fresh off the 2017 Float Conference we started demolition of what is now oGoFloat.
-The carpets were pulled up, walls came down, windows removed and filled.
+Fresh off the 2017 Float Conference demolition of what is now oGoFloat started.
+The carpets were pulled out, walls came down, windows removed and filled.
 The first focus was setting up the new laundry room, bathroom, and post float lounge, then moving into the renovation of the actual float rooms.
-We hauled in so many sheets of drywall and Devon spent hundreds of hours after work and on weekends building the studio.
+So many sheets of drywall and hundreds of hours after work and on weekends building the studio.

 Not a day has gone by over the last 6 years that I haven’t said, thought, or lived the word FLOAT.